Leicester Forest East services

 Leicester Forest East services is a motorway service station situated between junctions 21 and 21A of the M1 motorway, near Leicester, England.

 History

 It was designed for the opening of the second phase of the M1 in 1966 (seven years after the first phase was completed), based on an Italian design used on the Autostrade.
 This design is very rare in Britain.

 Construction

+The contract was awarded to Ross in January 1963, to cost £500,000 and to open November 1964.

-Work was to start in November 1963, and the site was to open in November 1964.The contract was awarded on Friday 21 August 1964 to R.M.
+Work was to start in November 1963.
+The contract was awarded on Friday 21 August 1964 to R.M.
 Douglas Construction Ltd of Erdington.
 The architect was Howard V Lobb.

+Opening of the motorway

+At 2.30 pm on Friday 22 January 1965, the £12 million M1 section, from Misterton with Walcote to Markfield, was opened at the service area, being constructed.
+The person who led the 'Save Charnwood' campaign, (Arthur) Robert Bown, a Leicester hosiery manufacturer, Sports Hosiery, of Newtown Linford was invited to the opening, along with the Bishop of Leicester, and Leicestershire MPs Woodrow Wyatt and John Farr.
+The 'Save Charnwood' campaign had 33,000 signatures.

+The new motorway route had been published on Wednesday 17 September 1958.
+Leicestershire County Council had nonetheless supported the earlier deeply-controversial route, through Charnwood Forest.

-Opening
+Opening of the site

 It was opened on Friday 6 May 1966 by Sir Cyril Osborne, the MP for Louth.

+The site became operated under the Motoross group, until 1983, becoming Welcome Break in early 1984.
+Motoross, with five service areas, was headquartered at the site, and during the first years of Welcome Break.
+Welcome Break was bought by THF on 21 July 1986 for £190 million, who changed their service stations' name to Welcome Break in June 1988.
+The Welcome Break headquarters moved to Newport Pagnell.
+The motorway division of Trust Houses Forte Catering had always been headquartered at Newport Pagnell since 1959.

 Food

 The services features a bridge-restaurant, between the two bases crossing the motorway, containing all of the service station's restaurants.
 At the time of opening it was operated by the Ross Group and featured a Terence Conran designed restaurant with a waitress silver service restaurant.

 Ross Group had carried out research in the US, Canada and in Europe.
 The whole site seated 800 people.